 Sickness has long been used as proof that God loves his followers and helps them when they need it.
 People get sick, then they pray, and they get better.
 The believers connect these dots, and say it proves God healed them.
 Televangelists make millions of dollars betting on this.
 The pray for sick people in their audience, knowing that some of them will get better, and hopefully give them credit for it.
 For many terrible diseases, its purely random chance whether a person contract it, and lives through it.
 It is a terribly sad for those who experience the death of a loved on due to a random bad health problem.
 There is nothing that will comfort them thought it, although many will look to their God for some shred of emotional comfort.

 Christians do get healed, so does this prove God is helping them?
 Well, are God-fearing people healed more often than atheists?
 No. Does the FDA recommend prayer to a specific God to cure an infection?
-No. Are God-fearing nations such as Mexico or the Philippines so much more healthy than nations full of Atheists?
+No. Are God-fearing nations such as Mexico or the Philippines so much more healthier than nations full of Atheists?
 No. Has God ever cured an amputee who lost both legs?
 No. Has God ever cured someone whose head was decapitated?

 Look at how illness afflicts all people, and why the answers to all the above questions are “No”, and you will see that the random biological fluctuations of our race and population prove that the healing and loving God of the Bible does not exist.